Theta-Limited/OpenAthenaAndroid/README.md

 An Android port of the [OpenAthena project](http://OpenAthena.com)

-OpenAthena™ allows consumer and professional drones to spot precise geodetic locations
+OpenAthena™ allows consumer and professional drones to spot precise geodetic locations.

 🖼️👨‍💻 + 🧮⛰️ = 🎯📍